davidguttman/authentic-client/README.md

 Optional:

 * `prefix`: defaults to `'/auth'` if you set a custom prefix for your `authentic-server`, use that same prefix here
+* `authToken`: if you have an authToken from a previous login, you may pass it in for immediate use in `get` and `post`

 ### auth.signup(opts, cb)